Ramstein-Miesenbach: Ramstein-Miesenbach today

 The city has all levels of schools as well as a number of private clubs, organizations and Volkshochschule which offers opportunities for educational and recreational activities in multiple languages.

 The "Haus des Bürgers", Ramstein's cultural and conference center, is host to numerous national and international stars every year.
 The facility, which was completed in 1986, is also available for conferences and meetings and houses the city library.

-The city museum, which is located in the old 1750 city hall which hosts a permanent collection of cultural items and regularly features special exhibits.
+The "Museum im Westrich" is the local history museum, which is located in the old 1750 city hall.
+The museum hosts a permanent collection of cultural items and regularly features special exhibits.

 The AZUR Water World swimmingpool is one of the most popular attractions in the region and provides year-round indoor/outdoor water recreation for all ages.

 The "Kurpfalz" Scout Center is a regular host to boy scouts and girl scouts from all over Germany.
 The "Seewoog" lakeside recreational area provides rest and relaxation for everyone.

+The "Center for Documentation and Exhibition of the History of US Americans in the Rhineland Palatinate" is dedicated to the scientific analysis and communication of the presence of the United States Armed Forces in Rhineland-Palatinate.